doiotyourself/digital-garden/content/how-to/migrate-home-assistant-data-to-timescaledb.md

 **After load** all the Home Assistant database sequences are reset.
 This seemed to be more successful than using pgloader WITH reset sequences.

+### 4.4 Load the data

-#### 4.4 Instruct pgloader to load data from the SQLite file to timescaledb:pg17
+Instruct pgloader to load data from the SQLite file to timescaledb:pg17.

 If the Home Assistant recorder integration is connected to timescaledb:pg17 we should stop the container.
 This seemed more robust than disabling it via the service call `recorder.disable`.